caltechlibrary/dibs/admin/README.md

 There are 2 layers of access control in DIBS when deployed in a web server:

 1) can an incoming user access any part of DIBS at all?
-2) can the user access staff pages, or only patron pages?
+2) can the user access DIBS staff pages, or only patron pages?

 Layer #1 is implemented in the web server environment, and the details of how it's done depends on the specifics of the installation.
 As far as DIBS is concerned, it only cares about whether a user has been authenticated or not.
 When a page or API endpoint is requested from DIBS, the request environment given to DIBS by the web server will either include a user identity (if the use has been authenticated) or not.
 DIBS simply refuses access to everything it controls if a user identity is not present in the request environment.

 Layer #2 is implemented in DIBS itself.
 DIBS's database uses Person objects to distinguish between people known to have staff access (i.e., who can access pages like `/list`), and everyone else.
 When a request for a page or an endpoint comes in, DIBS looks for the user identifier in the HTTP request environment given to it from the web server, checks if that user is in the Person table, and checks if the user has a role of `library`.
-If the role is `library`, access to staff pages is granted; if the Person entry doesn't have a role of 'library', the user is not shown links to the staff pages nor can they access the relevant endpoints.
+If the role is `library`, access to staff pages is granted; if the Person entry doesn't have a role of `library`, the user is not shown links to the staff pages nor can they access the relevant endpoints.

 ### Managing users using `people-manager`